Darryl Watkins

-Darryl Finesse Watkins (born November 8, 1984) is an American professional basketball player who currently plays for BTN CLS Knights Indonesia of the Asean Basketball League.
+Darryl Finesse Watkins (born November 8, 1984) is an American former professional basketball player who played for BTN CLS Knights Indonesia of the Asean Basketball League.
 He is a former college basketball player for the Syracuse Orange who has a reputation for his shot-blocking ability.

 High school

 A first-team all-state pick as a senior, Watkins was a four-time all-county selection and earned all-area his final two seasons.
 He averaged approximately 16 points, 11 rebounds, six blocks and three assists in his senior campaign.

 He was rated 35th nationally and seventh at center by ESPN.com, 35th by PrepStars, 51st by Insiders Hoops, and 60th by Hoop Scoop.
 New Jersey Hoops ranked him 4th in New Jersey.

 College

 Used as a backup for his first two seasons at Syracuse, Watkins became Syracuse's starting center in his junior year.
 He registered 99 blocks that season, and ranked 16th in Division I blocked shots per game (2.8).
 He finished the season averaging 7.1 points and 7.3 rebounds.

 Watkins averaged 8.1 points and 7.5 rebounds a game in his senior year.
 He missed several games early on in the season due to a bruised nose, but still appeared in 33 games, starting 32 of them.
 He continued his intimidation inside, ranking seventh in Division I players in blocked-shot average (3.4).
 In the NIT, Watkins blocked six shots against San Diego State, tying Syracuse's NIT record.

 Watkins wore # 13 as a member of the Orange.